peterbono/ux-seo-audit-agent/README.md

 components.
 It accepts command‑line arguments, invokes the page crawler and Lighthouse, calculates comparison metrics, and optionally calls OpenAI.
-You are encouraged to extend the code with additional analyses such as keyword density, readability or heatmap predictions.
+You are encouraged to extend the code with additional analyses such as keyword density, more nuanced readability or visual‑hierarchy predictions.

 ### requirements.txt